Commercial Truck Insurance

 Serving Kansas City, Missouri and Kansas

-If you own a semi-truck, tow truck or a box truck, you need commercial truck insurance.
+If you own a semi-truck, tow truck, dump truck or a box truck, you need commercial truck insurance.
 This insurance covers you and your truck while on the road or being used for work.
 Commercial truck policies have a multitude of different options that include coverage for physical damage, injuries and property damage related to your vehicle.
 Commercial truck insurance is available through many different companies including auto insurance carriers, commercial vehicle specific companies and more recently, online providers.
 It is recommended to include general liability and motor truck cargo insurance when considering a commercial truck policy.

 What is Considered a Commercial Vehicle in Missouri?